Skip to main content

 2. Click the [Create security group] button.

-3. In the pop-up, enter sg-bastion in the Security Group name.
+3. In the create security group popup, enter sg-bastion as the security group name.

 bastion outbound policyALL 0.0.0.0/0 ALL

-1. In the Beyond Compute Service > Virtual Machine > Instance tab, click the [Create instance] button and create the necessary Bastion instances from the list below.
+1. Go to Beyond Compute Service > Virtual Machine > Instance menu and click the [Create instance] button, then create the required bastion instance as listed below.

 ItemDescription